Ferase/OFFRestored/README.md

 dotnet build
 ```

+### Sound List & Info

+Please check the [sound info readme](https://github.com/Ferase/OFFRestored/blob/main/README_SoundInfo.md) for a clear list of all the audio in the game and guidelines for using OFF Restored to replace sounds in the game.

 ## Download

 The builds of this plugin are hosted on the [OFF Restored Itch.io page](https://ferase.itch.io/off-ost-restored) and will be in line with changes made here.